RT UK: Ofcom revocation of licence (2022)

 In 2022, following the invasion of Ukraine by Russia, Ofcom looked into whether RT had breached impartiality rules regarding its coverage of the conflict.
-Although the European Union proposed banning the channel across all its member states, this was opposed by Liz Truss, then British foreign secretary, who feared it may lead to an official ban on the BBC and other British news outlets in Russia.
+Although the European Union proposed banning the channel across all its member states, this was opposed by Liz Truss, then British foreign secretary, who feared it may lead to a retaliatory ban on the BBC and other British news outlets in Russia.

 Ofcom revoked RT's UK broadcasting licence "with immediate effect" on 18 March 2022 after concluding the outlet was not "fit and proper" or a "responsible broadcaster".
 In particular, Ofcom said that Russian laws against disinformation concerning the Russian invasion of Ukraine meant that RT could not report the invasion responsibly.
 At the time of the ruling, Ofcom had 29 open investigations regarding RT's coverage of the invasion.
 The ruling only concerned the right to broadcast in the UK; RT's ability to broadcast online was not affected.
 Kremlin spokesperson Dmitry Peskov criticised the ban, saying it was "continuing the anti-Russian madness that is happening in America and Europe".